DHP-stottepakke/pages/pages/dmp_supporting_info/dmp_supporting_info.md

 ---

 This section collects information that is useful when writing a Data Management Plan (DMP).
 - [Purpose of a DMP](/pages/support_00_dmp_purpose) explains what a DMP is and why you should write one for your research project.
+It also gives an overview about DMP requirements from funders and institutions.
 - [Get local/disciplinary support](/pages/support_00_local_disc) refers to disciplinary data management experts and data management support staff at your institution.

 It is beneficial to take research data management into consideration already ahead of starting a research project, particularly if applying for external funding.
 - [Considerations pre-start/pre-award](/pages/support_00_planning_considerations) provides a set of guiding questions to be considered pre-start/ pre-award.

-The other pages are structured according to our DMP template and contain both general and question-specific guidance:
+The next pages are structured according to our DMP template and contain both general and question-specific guidance:
 - [1 - About the DMP](/pages/support_01_about_dmp)
 - [2 - About the research project](/pages/support_02_about_research)
 - [3 - Legal and ethical aspects](/pages/support_03_legal_ethics)